History of Sirhind: Mughal Empire

-Banda Singh Bahadur's Rebellion
+Banda Singh Bahadur's rebellion

-Mobilized under the flag of Banda Singh Bahadur after the death of Guru Gobind Singh in November 1708, the Sikhs made a fierce attack upon Sirhind.
+Mobilized under the leadership of Banda Singh Bahadur after the death of Guru Gobind Singh in November 1708, the Sikhs made a fierce attack upon Sirhind.
 The Mughal Army was routed and Wazir Khan killed in the Battle of Chappar Chiri fought on 12 May 1710.
 Sirhind was occupied by the Sikhs two days later, and Baj Singh was appointed governor.
 The city was plundered, razed and an immense loss of life and property occurred during Banda's siege.
 The town was, however, taken again by the Mughal imperial forces.
-The Mughal Army recaptured Sirhind and they also captured Banda Singh Bahadur alive near Gurdaspur where they took him to Delhi and executed him for his rebellion.
+The Mughal Army recaptured Sirhind and they also captured Banda Singh Bahadur alive at Gurdas Nangal near Gurdaspur where they took him to Delhi and executed him for his rebellion.

 Durrani Empire

 In March 1748, Sirhind was seized, but only temporarily, by Ahmad Shah Durrani, the Afghan general of Nadir Shah who succeeded his master in the possession of the eastern part of his dominions.
 But Ahmad Shah Durrani was defeated by the Mughal rulers of Delhi who reoccupied the town, although the invader reconquered it during his fourth invasion during 1756-57.
 Early in 1758, the Sikhs, in collaboration with the Marathas, sacked Sirhind, and drove Prince Taimur, son of Ahmad Shah and his viceroy at Lahore, out of the Punjab.

-Ahmad Shah defeated the Marathas at Panipat in January 1761. and struck the Sikhs a severe blow in what is known as Vadda Ghallughara, the 'Great Massacre', that took place on 5 February 1762.
+Sirhind had been attacked by the Sikhs four times in the 18th century, the last being in 1764.
+Ahmad Shah defeated the Marathas at Panipat in January 1761 and struck the Sikhs a severe blow in what is known as Vadda Ghalughara, the 'Great Massacre', that took place on 5 February 1762.
 Sikhs rallied and attacked Sirhind on 17 May 1762. defeating its faujdar, Zain Khan Sirhindi, who purchased peace by paying Rs 50,000 as a tribute to the Dal Khalsa.
 A more decisive battle took place on 14 January 1764 when Dal Khalsa. under Jassa Singh Ahluvalia, made another assault upon Sirhind.
 Zain Khan Sirhindi was killed in action and Sirhind was occupied and subjected to plunder and destruction.
 The booty was donated for the repair and reconstruction of the sacred shrines at Amritsar demolished by Ahmad Shah.